The Fall of Rome: A Novel of a World Lost by Michael Curtis Ford ...

 This book is not an overall sweeping epic that covers all aspects of the fall of Rome.
 There is minimal discussion of corruption, except at the very highest levels.
 There's no discussion of cultural aspects, financial troubles and any of the other myriad issues that caused the collapse of the Roman Empire.
 The book focuses almost exclusively on the military aspects of the time.

-One glitch lept out at me - on page 84 Ford has the Huns using "compound bows" rather than compound recurve bows.
+One glitch leapt out at me - on page 84 Ford has the Huns using "compound bows" rather than compound recurve bows.
 The compound bow was not invented until the 20th century.
 I am sure this was a mis-stroke of the keyboard, perhaps he meant a similar word such as "compact" or "composite."
 The only reason I mention it is to warn readers who are familiar with the true destructive power of a compound bow - the Huns would have loved them but they did not have them.

 I rate this book 4 stars out of 5.

-This book can be found on Amazon.com here: The Fall of Rome: A Novel of a World Lost
+This book can be found on Amazon.com here: The Fall of Rome: A Novel of a World Lost.

 Reviewed on August 20, 2007.